-Here are three reasons why you need to stop giving away your time, your expertise, and your money.
+Here are reasons why you need to stop giving away your time, your expertise, and your money.

 Time is money as a business owner.
 Just because someone else wants your time doesn’t mean it’s always a fit for you.
 Before you agree to meet up with someone in person make sure that it’s even necessary.